ksytwu100/employee-tracker/README.md

 ## Test

-When database needs to be reset
+When the database needs to be reset
 1. In the terminal, type: psql -U postgres
 2. Enter password
 3.  \c employee_tracker